jronimus/jronimus/README.md

-, a student on a quest to make every day better than the last.
-While my formal education journey is still in progress, I'm already passionate about pushing the boundaries of what's possible.

 <h1 align="center">Hello there!
 I'm Joni Ronimus</h1>
 <h3 align="center">I'm a student on a quest to make every day better than the last.
 While my formal education journey is still in progress, I'm already passionate about pushing the boundaries of what's possible.</h3>